Probabilistic customer attrition models predict in general three expected characteristics for every customer:

 )

-# S4 method for clv.fitted.transactions
+# S4 method for class 'clv.fitted.transactions'

 predict(